Acute and chronic ear infections

 Hearing loss due to the inability of sound vibrations to reach the inner ear hearing organ (cochlea).
 This includes problems with the external ear shape or ear canal, such as wax impaction or infection; problems with the eardrum, such as scarring or a perforation (hole); or problems with the middle ear, such as fluid, a cholesteatoma, scarring or separation of the three tiny hearing bones.

 A hole or rupture in the eardrum, a thin membrane that separates the ear canal and the middle ear, is called a perforated eardrum.
 The medical term for eardrum is tympanic membrane.
 The middle ear is connected to the nose by the eustachian tube, which equalizes pressure in the middle ear.
 A perforated eardrum is often accompanied by decreased hearing and occasional discharge.
 Pain is usually not persistent.
+Learn how to care for your child with an eardrum perforation.

 Infection spreads beyond the middle ear space to affect the mastoid bone of the skull (bone felt behind the ear).
 This bone may then fill with infected material and lead to a more severe infection.